cooper/ferret/doc/Variables.md

 Instance variables are identified by the `@` sigil.

-Instance variables are only valid within class functions and methods.
+Instance variables are only valid within class methods.
 They refer to properties of the current class instance.
 For this reason, `@var` is functionally equivalent to `*self.var`.

 Tokenized as `VAR_SELF`.

+## This variables

+This variables are identified by the `%` sigil.

+This variables are valid within any function or method.
+They refer to properties of the object on which the event was fired.
+For this reason, `%var` is functionally equivalent to `*this.var`.

+Often times, `*self` and `*this` refer to the same object.
+However, this is not always the case.
+Within an `on` block, you should always use `*this` and `%` variables to reference the object on which the event is fired, because `*self` will refer to the same `*self` as the containing scope.

+Tokenized as `VAR_THIS`.

 ## Special variables